Zume, the Robotic Pizza Company, Makes Pies Only a Robot Could Love

 Right now, the company has a small delivery radius in Silicon Valley.
 I’m in it; I often spot a Zume truck parked about a mile from my house.
 So, a couple of months ago, I tried it for the first time.
 I invited a friend over to join my husband and me in what we expected would be a treat.

 A treat it was not.
 We ordered two pizzas from the rather limited menu: the Veggie Zupreme and the Sgt.
 Pepperoni.
 The biggest problem was the crust.
 The texture and taste could best be described as cardboard.
-The toppings were skimpy, particularly on the veggie; the couple of scraps of peppers and flakes of mushrooms had no resemblance to the piles of brightly-colored vegetables pictured on the web site.
+The toppings were skimpy, particularly on the veggie; the couple of scraps of peppers and flakes of mushrooms had no resemblance to the piles of brightly colored vegetables pictured on the Web site.
 The quality of the cheese and sauce were fine; I wouldn’t say the sauce was particularly flavorful, but it wasn’t bad.

 Zume’s business vision touts its ability to get pizza to your door within 20 minutes.
 On my first order, the app initially estimated that the delivery time would be 27 minutes.
 About 15 minutes later, it provided an update: The pizzas would arrive in another 23 minutes—for a total of 38 minutes.
-Ultimately, took closer to 50 minutes.
-Hint for Zume—don’t suggest a precision that isn’t there.
+Ultimately, it took closer to 50 minutes.
+Hint for Zume: Don’t suggest a precision that isn’t there.
 Saying 27 minutes sets a certain expectation; tell me “half an hour,” and if you’re 15 or 20 minutes late I won’t be shocked.

 Customer service after the delivery was impressive, as it should be for a startup trying to establish itself.
 I received a review form via email and filled it out honestly—and therefore mostly negatively.
 I got a response from Zume customer service a day later.
 The company refunded the charge for the original order and gave me free pizza credits to encourage me to give Zume another try.
 I did, trying the Veggie again—there were maybe a few more vegetables, but still disappointing—along with the O.G., Zume's version of a basic pizza margherita.
 This time, the crust was a little warmer and tasted a little less like cardboard, but it wasn’t hot and still lacked an appealing texture.
 Again, the cheese and sauce were at a much higher temperature than the crust.
 (Side note: This is a pizza best eaten hot hot hot; you’re definitely not going to want to grab a slice out of the fridge and eat it cold for breakfast.)